Yugoslav torpedo boat T4: Post World War I

 The Austro-Hungarian Empire sued for peace in November 1918, and 79 survived the war intact.
 Immediately after the Austro-Hungarian capitulation, French troops occupied the Bocche, which was treated by the Allies as Austro-Hungarian territory.
 During the French occupation, the captured Austro-Hungarian Navy ships moored at the Bocche were neglected, and 79s original torpedo tubes were destroyed or damaged by French troops.
 In 1920, under the terms of the previous year's Treaty of Saint-Germain-en-Laye by which rump Austria officially ended World War I, 79 was allocated to the Kingdom of Serbs, Croats and Slovenes (KSCS, later Yugoslavia).
-Along with 76, 77 and 78, and four 250t-class F-group boats, she served with the Royal Yugoslav Navy (Kraljevska mornarica, KM; Краљевска морнарица).
+Along with 76, 77 and 78, and four 250t-class F-group boats, she served with the Royal Yugoslav Navy (Kraljevska mornarica, KM).
 Taken over in March 1921 when French forces withdrew, in KM service, 79 was renamed T4.
 At the outset, she and the other seven 250t-class boats were the only modern sea-going vessels in the KM.